-This means not just sending out newsletters, but also using email automation based on triggers of your customers.
+This means not just sending out newsletters but also using email automation based on the triggers of your customers.

 There’s no guesswork in email marketing.
 When you use any email marketing software, you can track who opened your email, which links were clicked, and how many people unsubscribed.

 You can easily get a picture of how your email campaigns are performing, make adjustments and improve your effectiveness.
 Email marketing metrics are important to remember as you monitor and measure your internet marketing strategy as a whole.

 If you want to know how successful your email campaigns are compared to other people in your industry, have a look at the below chart by Constant Contact:

 A lot of email marketing software allows for split testing of your emails.
 As A/B testing comes from direct mail, it should go without saying that A/B testing in your email marketing campaigns is essential.
 A/B testing can reveal a great wealth of data about your subscribers.
 Do they generally respond better to tempting subject lines such as “Free,” “20 percent off”, or “Now on Sale”?
 Or, are they more open to a softer intro, maybe informing them of what to expect in your email?
 All these things can be tested, measured, learned from, and improved upon.

 #6 Mobile devices allow people to check their email constantly